Environment

 We provide the appropriate things that meet customers needs, such as equipment that promotes decarbonization and energy conservation and engines that contribute to improving the utilization rate of aircraft.
 We also provide a wide range of financing functions such as operating leases, sharing, and rentals to fulfill customers needs for use (as opposed to ownership).

-• Related businesses
+- Related businesses

 ② Time of use: use of assets in stock—slowing the loop

-In an effort to encourage the use of assets in stock, in the real estate revitalization business, we acquire old offices and other facilities, and carry out projects to revitalize their re al estate value, such as updating their equipment and renovating their common areas.
-In addition, in the aircraft engine leasing business, we maintain and improve the asset value of engines through timely and appropriate maintenance, making it possible to use them for long periods of time.
+In an effort to encourage the use of assets in stock, we conduct business in which we acquire old offices and other facilities and revitalize their real estate value by updating their equipment and renovating their common areas.

-• Related businesses
+- Related businesses

 ③ Post-use: resource circulation—closing the loop

-Results Related to Resource Circulation (post-use) (fiscal 2023)
+Results Related to Resource Circulation (post-use)

-Sales Value of Used Machinery and Equipment Total sales amount of used machinery and equipment for industrial machine tools, semiconductor manufacturing equipment, scientific equipment, construction equipment, medical equipment, and information equipment for the Customer Solutions Unit 15 billion yen
+| Sales Value of Used Machinery and Equipment | Total sales amount of used machinery and equipment for industrial machine tools, semiconductor manufacturing equipment, scientific equipment, construction equipment, medical equipment, and information equipment for the Customer Solutions Unit | ¥16.3 billion |

-PCs Refurbished and Sold Purchase properties returned at lease expiration and customers' idle assets, and conduct appropriate refurbishing, including data erasure, to develop the reuse business Over 470,000 units
+| PCs Refurbished and Sold | Engaged in reuse business to purchase properties returned at lease expiration and customers’ idle assets, and conduct appropriate refurbishing, including data erasure | Over 480,000 units |

 Target related to the resource circulation for plastics